roblevintennis/rapid-workflow-book/chapters/03_compass_sass.md

 }
 ```

-So just to be clear, our sass directory should now look something like:
+So just to be clear, once we create these partials our sass directory will look something like:

 ```bash
 |-- ie.scss